particle-iot/docs/src/content/reference/datasheets/b-series/b-series-eval-board.md

 - SDA to PM\_SDA
 - SCL to PM\_SCL

+If you are not using the PMIC be sure to remove the jumper if you need use pin A6 as an analog input or GPIO.

 ### Power consumption

 We do not recommend using the B Series eval board for power consumption measurements.
 It's impossible to completely disconnect the Wiznet W5500 Ethernet interface without removing the chip from the board.
 This will result in significantly higher power consumption measurements than you would have in most applications.